LightNetDev/minimal-template/README.md

 | `npm run build`   | Build the production site to the `./dist/` folder      |
 | `npm run preview` | Preview the production build locally                   |

+## 👀 Want to learn more?

+Take a look at the [LightNet developer docs](https://docs.lightnet.community).

 ## 📄 License

-This template is licensed under the [MIT License](LICENSE).
-Feel free to reuse, adapt, or remove the license for derivative projects created using this template.
+This template is shared under the [MIT License](LICENSE) — you're welcome to reuse it, tweak it, or even remove the license if you're building something new from it.
+Make it yours!